 - UKEAS reports an expected decrease of 56% in next term student enrolments from a group of West African and Asian countries.

-- Although partially offset by higher sales from the companies PBSA portfolio, Far East Orchard reports a S$853,000 net loss for the end of Q2 2020.
+- Although partially offset by higher sales from the companies PBSA portfolio, Far East Orchard reports an $853,000 net loss for the end of Q2 2020.

-- Bristol Councillors have approved an exciting mixed-use development project that include a 693 bed PBSA block, affordable housing, a school and offices.
+- Bristol Councillors have approved an exciting mixed-use development project that includes a 693-bed PBSA block, affordable housing, a school, and offices.

-- Leeds will soon be home to a £100M, 32 floor student accommodation development.
+- Leeds will soon be home to £100M, 32-floor student accommodation development.

 - The Build-to-Rent growth seen in Australia seems on par with the $18bn boom observed in the UK.

-- A brief analysis on the benefits of integrating co-living into your apartment portfolio.
+- A brief analysis of the benefits of integrating co-living into your apartment portfolio.